 A small recess for the flange of around 1.3mm needs to be made so everything sits flush.
 See the picture guide (Fig.1 to Fig.3).
 Without using special tools this can be approximated by hand-twisting the appropriate sized drill.

-If you are using Neoprene or PVC tape to seal your drivers around their rims, then it will be necessary to glue / stick the inserts in place.
+If you are using Neoprene or EPDM gasket strip to seal your drivers around their rims, then it will be necessary to glue / stick the inserts in place.
 Evostik works fine.
 This requirement arises because as the bolt starts to tighten it will pull the insert forward against the easily compressible tape and this needs to be prevented.
 Further tightening will compress the rubber rawlnut, providing a secure fit which will not pull through (Fig.7)

 It's worth noting that if you don't use foam underlay between driver and panel, you will be wasting your time as chassis vibrations will pass directly from the chassis to the panel, bypassing the suspension.
 If you want to try this with regular enclosures, you need to make the chassis / panel interface airtight.
 Glue the Rawlnuts in place with Evostik or similar and use a 'breakable' thread sealant on the bolt threads.
 Non-breakable sealant is not recommended as later removing the bolts could turn into a real problem.